 2013 Ford Fusion Hybrid Review

-Strong performance, excellent fuel economy, great reliability and safety scores, a roomy interior and stylish exterior help the 2013 Ford Fusion Hybrid rank at the top of the class.
+Strong performance, excellent fuel economy, a roomy interior and stylish exterior help the 2013 Ford Fusion Hybrid rank at the top of the class, reviewers say.

-The Ford Fusion Hybrid is the 2013 Best Hybrid Car for the Money because it has the best combination of ownership costs and positive reviews in its class.
-The Fusion Hybrid is also the 2013 Best Hybrid Car for Families because it has the best combination of quality, size and family-friendly features in its class.
+The Ford Fusion Hybrid was the 2013 Best Hybrid Car for the Money because it has the best combination of ownership costs and positive reviews in its class.
+The Fusion Hybrid was also the 2013 Best Hybrid Car for Families because it has the best combination of quality, size and family-friendly features in its class.

 - "Considering its impressive economy, beautiful exterior, sweet and easygoing personality, and reasonable $27,995 starting price, the 2013 Fusion hybrid is likely to be popular.
 However, it looks pretty much like any other Fusion from the outside, so if you're looking for a hybrid that shouts its environmental virtue to the world, get a Prius." -- Car and Driver